jckuri/SFND_3D_Object_Tracking/README.md

 From iteration 15 to iteration 16, the TTC goes up again instead of going down, from 8.46 seconds to 10.35 seconds, which seems to be wrong.

+These ups and downs in the TTC instead of a monotonically decreasing function as the cars in the video suggest could be caused by many reasons.

+First, the mathematical model to predict the TTC is based on a linear model of constant velocity without acceleration.
+In reality, the car in front is decelerating and so is the ego car.

+Second, both the car in front and the ego car are decelerating at different paces and have different velocities.
+That could explain the ups and downs in the TTC estimates.

+Third, errors in the estimation algorithms.

 ![images/ttc_lidar.png](images/ttc_lidar.png)